 Under Eyes, Cheeks & Nasolabial Folds

-Although the use of facial fillers is widespread and commonly performed by a large number of practictioners, results can vary widely.
-When analyzing the folds around the mouth (Nasolabial Folds), Cheeks and Under-Eyes (Nasojugal groove), they should be analyzed as a single unit rather than separately.
+Although the use of facial fillers is widespread and commonly performed by a large number of practitioners, results can vary widely.
+When analyzing the folds around the mouth (nasolabial folds), cheeks and under the eyes (nasojugal groove), they should be analyzed as a single unit rather than separately.
 This will help produce a more natural and longer-lasting harmony in the face.
-Dr. Talei is an expert instructor in Fillers and Botox and is a popular destination for Botox and Filler repair when other practitioners experience issues.
+Dr. Talei is an expert using fillers and Botox, and his office is a popular destination for Botox and filler repair when other practitioners experience issues.

 The tear troughs and under eyes have a tendency to hollow over time as the soft tissues change and the cheek slowly descends.
 The same descent of the cheek fat pads causes the shadow of the nasolabial fold to deepen.
-The under eyes can also look darker due to increased skin density (accordion effect), skin transparency which would reveal the hue of the orbicularis muscle and vessels, or because of hyperchromia (increased skin pigmentation)
+The under eyes can also look darker due to increased skin density (accordion effect), skin transparency, which would reveal the hue of the orbicularis muscle and vessels or hyperchromia (increased skin pigmentation)

 Rejuvenation of the cheeks using filler has the power to make a patient look refreshed and more elegant immediately.
 Conversely, if is injected too low or lateral, the patient may leave looking like a chipmunk.

 The cheek can be separated into several subunits and different areas of tissue density.
 Most patients are best treated from high to low in order to maintain more volume higher in the face.
 For this reason, it is almost always better to address the under-eyes and cheek before treating the nasolabial folds.
 It is also important to realize that there is a significant difference between augmenting bony volume and soft tissue volume with fillers, as each will have a very different effect and length of duration.